2018 NBA draft: Rounding up news, rumors

 Here's a look at the latest NBA draft news and rumors.

-With the NBA draft approaching in about two weeks, teams are lining up workouts with the top prospects and also doing their final preparation in what is expected to be a deep class.
+The NBA draft is fast approaching and teams are in the final stages of their workouts with top prospects and draft preparation for what is expected to be a franchise-changing draft.

-The Phoenix Suns have the No. 1 overall pick and among the prospects they could select include Luka Doncic, Deandre Ayton and Marvin Bagley III.
+The Phoenix Suns have the No. 1 overall pick and are expected to take either Luka Doncic, Deandre Ayton or Marvin Bagley III.

+SI's draft expert Jeremy Woo projects the Suns to take Ayton with the first pick, the Sacramento Kings to pick Bagley III with the second pick and the Atlanta Hawks to select Jaren Jackson Jr. with the third pick.
+Find his latest mock draft here.

 Here are the latest news and rumors about what teams are thinking and what moves will be made.